import codecs

 if self.concatenated_json and self.line_delimited:

-raise IncoherentConfigurationError('concatenated_json = True is incompatible with line_delimited = True.')
+raise IncoherentConfigurationError("concatenated_json = True is incompatible with line_delimited = True.")

 # https://docs.scrapy.org/en/latest/topics/spiders.html#spider-arguments